npitsillos/productivity_efficiency/README.md

 ## (1) pyenv_install.sh

 This script installs pyenv and pyenv-virtualenv.
-The need to automate arose from several problems I faced, from stolen laptops to broken motherboards.
+The need to automate arose from several problems I faced, from stolen laptops to broken motherboards (resulting in constantly using a new computer).
 Instead of losing time installing pyenv manually this script does it for you.